 Catherine’s own theater space is often rented to churches.
-So, on any given Sunday, her theater can accommodate a church service at 50% capacity, with no limit on the number of churchgoers, while a play performed just hours later—in the same theater—must limit attendance to 33% and no more than 100 people.
+So, on any given Sunday, her theater could accommodate a church service at 50% capacity, with no limit on the number of churchgoers, while a play performed just hours later—in the same theater—limited attendance to 33% and no more than 100 people.

 “If I’m next to you singing a hymn or even six feet apart, that’s different than if we’re both sitting there watching The Office with our masks on.
 It’s safer to be watching a show than to be singing in a church in the same venue.
 It’s identical,” said Catherine.
 “This is the point.
 Why is one content better than the other?”

 Pandemic or not, government cannot treat theaters differently just because of what the people on the stage are saying.
 That is, it shouldn’t matter whether people are listening to a live band perform while having a cocktail or eating dinner, listening to a sermon, or sitting in a theater enjoying a play, comedy performance, or musical.